jalkal/hexagonal-kata-kotlin/README.md

 Now that you have our external port implemented, we can do the same with our internal ports.
 As you will see, its also quite easy.
 Let's start with the
 AccountApi one.
 We need a class that implements that AccountApi.
 We can call that class, AccountAdapter.
-And to accomplish our AccountApi contract, it will need some external dependency, in this case the CustomerClient.
-So create it, passing a CustomerClient instance, and map the CustomerClient response to the object you want to return from our internal port, AccountApi.
+And to accomplish our AccountApi contract, it will need some external dependency, in this case, the CustomerClient.
+Create it, passing a CustomerClient instance, and map the CustomerClient response to the object you want to return from our internal port, AccountApi.

 Where did you put that class?
-Think about it, where should it live? api, domain, infrastructure?
+Think about it, where should it live?
+API, domain, infrastructure?

 Of course, it's an infrastructure class.

 We can do the same for the ProductApi / ProductAdapter.
-As you can see here, we need two different external dependencies, ProductClient and ProductRepository, and we'll need to do some logic with the to be able to accomplish our ProductApi contract.
+As you can see here, we need two different external dependencies, ProductClient and ProductRepository, and we'll need to do some logic to be able to accomplish our ProductApi contract.
 So let's do it!

-Now that we have both internal apis implementations ready, you can do some tests (if you did not) to check that it works as expected.
+Now that we have both internal APIs implementations ready, you can do some tests (if you did not) to check that it works as expected.
 Remember that you will need to mock the external dependencies.

 #### 6.g Make the project green again